tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 }
 ```

 > _Note:_ For brevity, the example above configures many steps in a single file, but **a few components can be configured in different places**.
-For example you could put the `EditLink` in a Layout component, or setup the Github Provider only on certain pages.
+For example you could put the `EditLink` in a Layout component, or set up the Github Provider only on certain pages.

 If you restart the dev server, you should see a **button in the top left-hand corner** that says, "Edit This Site".
 If you click it, you'll be prompted to authenticate with GitHub, but we still have some steps to get this working.
-Let's setup up the backend API.
+Let's set up up the backend API.

 ## Adding API functions